-Installing a Nest thermostat is one of the most convenient ways to optimize the day-to-day schedule of your HVAC system.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you might expect, it won’t work properly or at all if you see an error code show up.
-The specific error code offers useful information about the source of the problem, something a knowledgeable technician can use to present solutions that much quicker.
+Installing a Nest thermostat is one of the most convenient ways to optimize the everyday schedule of your HVAC system.
+This smart thermostat can be taught your preferences and automatically make improvements.
+But as you might expect, it won’t work correctly or at all if you see an error code appear.
+The specific error code supplies useful information about the underlying problem, something a knowledgeable technician can use to provide solutions that much sooner.

-Listed below are seven of the most likely error codes you could discover on your Nest thermostat.
-We’ll review the basics of each error code on top of how you could fix it and the projected cost to do so.
-Don’t forget that while the investment will ultimately be dependent on the precise Nest model, you can expect to pay about $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific parts necessary to complete repairs.
+Listed below are seven of the most common error codes you could find on your Nest thermostat.
+We’ll explain the basics of each error code along with how you can solve it and the projected cost to do so.
+Don’t forget that while the investment will ultimately be dependent on the precise Nest model, you can anticipate paying about $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific hardware needed to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is detached from the system.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is shut off.
 Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the issue is resolved.
+The error message will remain on the screen until the problem is fixed.

 Losing power to your Nest thermostat can be for a number of reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have happened further along in your electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A certified technician will examine electrical connections and wiring until they find the source of the problem.
+The wiring may have disconnected or become damaged, or a disconnection might have appeared further along in your electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A trained technician can examine electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

 Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
 More specifically, the technician should reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not just a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.
+They’ll first perform a factory reset of your thermostat to make sure it’s not simply a software issue.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin looking at connectors.

-They’ll shut off the power and slowly look at each wire, seeing to it that they are fully inserted into the connector with the proper amount of uncovered copper.
-Once they find the malfunctioning connector, it can be replaced for a new one.
+They’ll disconnect the power and gradually check each wire, seeing to it that they are fully placed into the connector with the correct amount of uncovered copper.
+Once they find the problem connector, it can be swapped for a new one.

 e195 – Critical

 This critical error code can show up when the weather outside is especially hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will subsequently power down.
-Presuming the breakers are on, you can inspect a handful of other places before calling a professional technician.
+The HVAC system can fail and stop giving power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
+In the event the breakers are on, you can search a few other places before calling a professional technician.

-Since this error can deplete your thermostat’s battery, the first step may be supplying enough power to figure out if this specific error code is what you’re dealing with.
-You can separate the thermostat from its base and supply power through a USB cable.
-Assuming it presents error code 195, you may continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it will likely be best to get in touch with a pro.
+As this error can deplete your thermostat’s battery, the first step might be supplying enough power to find out if this specific error code is what you’re working with.
+You can disconnect the thermostat from its base and supply power through a USB cable.
+In the event it presents error code 195, you may continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t detect anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This may stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
-A technician can cautiously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical error with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
+This can stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+A technician should carefully investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it might still keep you from using the Nest thermostat how you want to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining sufficient power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+While this error code isn’t critical, it can still keep you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving adequate power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you need a Nest Power Connector.

-During installation of a Nest Power Connector, you might notice error code E297 appear.
+During installation of a Nest Power Connector, you may notice error code E297 appear.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excessive power is sent using the Nest’s wiring, it could damage internal components and could even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s suggested to turn the power off straightaway.
-You can then get in touch with a professional technician with the appropriate experience identifying and fixing electrical malfunctions.
+Like error code e103, e104 is a critical error stemming from an overcurrent.
+If excessive power is sent using the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to turn the power off straightaway.
+You can then contact a professional technician with the appropriate experience diagnosing and fixing electrical malfunctions.

 e73 – Critical

-This may be as simple as the breaker being turned off, but it may also be an issue with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing looks to be out of place, it’s best to get in touch with a local professional.
+This could be as straightforward as the breaker being switched off, but it may also be something with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s a good idea to speak with a local professional.